KamilDre/webdataset_example/README.md

 # WebDataset Example

-This folder contains a complete example of using WebDataset for machine learning datasets, specifically designed for robotics/computer vision applications.
+This folder contains an example of using WebDataset for machine learning datasets, specifically designed for computer vision applications.
 WebDataset is a high-performance format that stores samples in TAR archives, making it ideal for large-scale datasets with multiple data modalities.

 ## Files Overview

 ### Core Components

 **`writer.py`** - WebDataset Writer Class
-- Contains the `WebDatasetWriter` class for creating WebDataset TAR shards
+- Contains the `WebDatasetWriter` class for creating WebDataset TAR shards that store RGB, depth and segmentation images, intrinsic and extrinsic matrices and object instance classes.
 - Handles automatic sharding (splitting data across multiple TAR files)
-- Supports multiple data types: RGB images, depth maps, segmentation, camera poses, joint angles, and metadata
-- Includes resumable writing (can continue from existing shards)
-- Optimized for robotics datasets with image + pose + metadata combinations

 **`loader.py`** - PyTorch DataLoader
 - Provides `get_loader()` function that creates a PyTorch DataLoader from WebDataset TAR files
 - Handles automatic decoding of images and numpy arrays
 - Includes shuffling, batching, and multi-worker support
-- Converts data to PyTorch tensors where appropriate
+- Shows how to convert data to PyTorch tensors where appropriate
 - Supports glob patterns for loading multiple shards

 **`webdataset_utils.py`** - Utility Functions
 - `read_tar_shard_entries()` - Inspect TAR file contents without loading
 - `load_sample_from_tar()` - Load specific samples by ID
 - `load_random_sample_from_tar()` - Load random samples for testing
-- `plot_sample_images()` - Visualize RGB, depth, and segmentation data
+- `plot_sample_images()` - Visualize RGB, depth, and segmentation data of a sample
 - `inspect_dataloader_output()` - Debug DataLoader batching behavior

 ### Testing and Examples